patrickmineault/codebook/testing.md

 ## Discussion

-Writing tests is not something is not part of common scientific practice yet.
+Writing tests is not not part of common scientific practice yet.
 Half of people who answered a survey I put out on Twitter say they never test anything at all, and I have quite a few professional programmers as followers!
 However, testing deserves a higher place in scientific programming education.
 It's a centrally important practice.

 Testing allows you to decrease the uncertainty surface of your code.
 With the right tests, you can convince yourself that parts of your code are *correct*, and that allows you to concentrate your debugging efforts.
 Keeping that uncertainty out of your head saves your working memory, and your debugging will be faster and more efficient.
 At the same time, code with tests is less stressful to refactor, so you will be able to continuously improve your code so that it doesn't slide towards an unmanageable mess of spaghetti.